Guilouz/FLSUN-S1-Open-Source-Edition/README.md

   - Remote access support via TCP Proxy (easy installation)<br />
   - Spoolman support to easily install, update or remove it<br />
   - BigTreeTech MMB Cubic support to add chamber temperature sensor and Neopixels<br />
-  - Restoration of SSH access from Stock OS<br />
+  - Restoration of SSH access for Stock OS<br />

 _<b>*</b> All AI features have been removed as they do not work as expected.
 Only Power Loss Recovery, FLSUN Input Shaper and XY Dimension Calibration features have been kept._